 1923: In Ferndale, NY, Jack Feldman who “ran a Catskill resort known as the Queen Mountain House” and his wife gave birth to Fred Feldman who gained fame movie producer Freddie Fields, the brother of bandleader of Shep Fields.
 (As reported by Margalit Fox)

-1923: The New York Times publishes a letter from Meyer Dizengoff, Mayor of Tel Aviv thanking everybody from the Mayor on down for the hospitality shown to him during his recent trip to New York.
+1923: A letter was published today from Meyer Dizengoff, Mayor of Tel Aviv thanking everybody from the Mayor on down for the hospitality shown to him during his recent trip to New York.
 He expressed his hope that the “first Jewish city” would benefit from the things shown him including the city’s public utility system.

 1927: According to reports by the correspondent for the Daily Mail, Palestine is in shambles following the recent earthquake.
 He reports riots, failed businesses and the plans for departure by many of the Jewish immigrants.
 His description is at odds with those of Jewish leaders and agencies including Hadassah.